dokku/dokku/docs/plugins.md

 <sup>3</sup> Adds the ability to add custom hosts to the containers known_hosts file to be able to ssh them easily (useful with deployment keys)

 <sup>4</sup> Conflicts with [VHOSTS Custom Configuration](https://github.com/neam/dokku-nginx-vhosts-custom-configuration)

+<sup>5</sup> On Heroku similar functionality is offered by the [heroku-labs pipeline feature](https://devcenter.heroku.com/articles/labs-pipelines), which allows you to promote builds across multiple environments (staging -> production)

 ### Other Add-ons